You are here

 - Focus on undergraduate teaching and research

 Biologists with a Bachelor’s degree often do laboratory or field-based work directly related to their undergraduate training.
-For example:
+For example graduates might:

 Admissions and Scholarships

-We have 2 biology clubs on campus.
-The Biology club allows students to interact socially and academically with peers and department faculty, contribute to service projects and fundraisers, take a break from your studies, enjoy activities like picnics, camping trips, bowling excursions with faculty and intramural sports, Ask questions about biology classes or faculty, Share feedback and get information from departmental administrators.
+Biology club: This club allows students to interact socially and academically with peers and department faculty, contribute to service projects and fundraisers, take a break from your studies, enjoy activities like picnics, camping trips, bowling excursions with faculty and intramural sports, Ask questions about biology classes or faculty, Share feedback and get information from departmental administrators.

 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions Biology grads have attained six months to one year after graduation.
+Here's a sampling of positions and graduate programs Biology grads have attained six months to one year after graduation.